xAI has seven Grok models in the API right now. For OpenClaw, that list is noisier than it needs to be.

 The real trade-off is context.
 Code Fast caps at 256K tokens.
 If your codebase fits, it’s the better coding model.
 If it doesn’t, 4.1 Fast with its 2M window is your only option.

-This is the model you reach for when the cheaper ones can’t figure it out.
-Hard debugging with multiple competing hypotheses.
-Architecture reviews where the model needs to hold a lot of context and actually think through trade-offs.
-If you’ve been using Claude Opus or GPT-5 for those tasks and want something cheaper, 4.20 at $2/$6 is worth trying before jumping to Grok 4 at $3/$15.
+This is the model you reach for when 4.1 Fast can’t figure it out.
+Hard debugging across multiple files, architecture reviews, agentic loops where the model needs to hold a lot of context and actually reason through trade-offs.
+If you’ve been paying $15/M output for Claude Opus on tasks that don’t strictly need it, swap in Grok 4.3 first and see how often it lands.

 Setup in OpenClaw